 Frame Chores as a Household Partnership

-Twenty years of research from the University of Minnesota reveals that the single best predictor for future relationship success with family, friends, and romantic partners is doing chores at the age of 3 and 4 years old.
+Twenty years of research from the University of Minnesota reveals that the single best predictor for future relationship success with family, friends, and romantic partners is doing chores at 3 and 4 years old.
 However, for children who were not given chores until they were teenagers, the exact opposite was true — they tend to struggle in close relationships across the board.
 Scientists suspect that when it comes to chores, parents might want to start sooner than later.
 Owens says parents can start as young as 2 years old, before kids see helping mom and dad as an actual chore, so they are more eager to imitate what their parents do, even if it is as simple as sweeping.

 “A kid who learns early to do chores will be a more generous and cooperative partner,” he says.
 “It’s easier to live and work with a person who has learned to take care of his own stuff and to be responsible for some of the boring work that adult and family life requires.”